rootstrap/blog/content/Patterns for maintainable Rails applications. Part I - Ignacio Pérez.md

 ### SRP (Single Responsibility Principle)

-This principle, introduced by Robert C. Martin, states that a class or module should have only one responsibility, which is defined as a single reason to change.
-This, in other words, means that we should put together the things that change for the same reason and separate those that change for different reasons.
-The motivation of this principle is limiting the impact of changes by minimizing the modules or classes were these changes occur.
+This principle, introduced by Robert C. Martin, states that a class or module should only have one responsibility, which is defined as a single reason to change.
+This, in other words, means that we should put together the things that change due to the same reason and separate those that change for different reasons.
+The motivation of this principle is limiting the impact of changes by minimizing the modules or classes where these changes occur.

-As our Rails application gets more features, models tend to grow larger and complex, including responsibilities that should not belong to them, turning into “fat models”.
-In consequence, code gets harder to understand and change, becoming a problem for maintainability.
+As our Rails application gets more features, models tend to grow larger and more complex, including responsibilities that should not belong to them, turning into “fat models”.
+Consequently, the code gets harder to understand and change, becoming a problem for maintainability.

 ### Low coupling and high cohesion

 Coupling is the degree of interdependence between modules.
-A high interdependency will mean that changes made to one module will have a higher probability of impacting the others, so our goal should be to have low coupling.
+A high interdependency will mean that changes made to one module will have a higher probability of impacting the other modules, so our goal should be to have low coupling.
 Cohesion refers to how the elements of a module belong together.
 Cohesive modules are easier to maintain.
 As the elements within the module are directly related to the functionality that module is meant to have, changes are more localized.

 We should “design components that are self-contained: independent, and with a single, well-defined purpose” [1].
 In order to reach this, we need to have low coupling and high cohesion.
-As you may have noticed, this is also part of what SRP principle means to achieve.
+As you may have noticed, this is also part of what the SRP principle means to achieve.

 ### DRY

-“Don’t Repeat Yourself” is a well known principle, particularly for Rails developers.
+“Don’t Repeat Yourself” is a well-known principle, particularly for Rails developers.
 It is often associated to “avoiding code duplication”, however the concept is much bigger than this.
 The principle is about reducing knowledge duplication, which is achieved when every piece of knowledge has a single representation.
 By saying knowledge, we mean the business logic of our application, which is represented through algorithms.

 This concept is important because sometimes, thinking our code is not DRY, we end up extracting similar behavior dangerously, while adding unnecessary coupling and complexity to our application.